Administration

 Administration of blood components

-• Frequent visual observation of the patient before, during and after the transfusion, is essential to identify possible adverse reactions.
+• Frequent visual observation of the patient before, during and after the transfusion is essential to identify possible adverse reactions.

 • Only one type of blood component should be administered at a time.
-Administering two different types of blood components concurrently (such as platelets and plasma) is not recommended in routine practice because in the event of an adverse reaction it is difficult to ascertain which component was responsible.
+Administering two different types of blood components concurrently (such as platelets and plasma) is not recommended in routine practice because, in the event of an adverse reaction, it is difficult to ascertain which component was responsible.
 This may be unavoidable in an emergency situation.

 • Start the transfusion as soon as possible after removing the blood component from approved temperature-controlled storage.
 Transfusion of each pack should be completed prior to the labelled expiry or within four hours, whichever is sooner.

 • Transfusion of each unit may proceed as fast as prescribed and tolerated.
 The infusion rate for blood components depends on the clinical context, age and cardiac status of the patient.
-In stable, non-bleeding adult patients, typical administrations durations are:
+In stable, non-bleeding adult patients, typical administration durations are:

-• Red cells 1-3 hours
+• Red cells 1 - 3 hours

-• Fresh frozen plasma 30 minutes
+• Fresh frozen plasma 30 minutes per unit

-• Cryoprecipitate 30-60 minutes per standard adult dose
+• Cryoprecipitate 30 - 60 minutes per standard adult dose

 • After completion of the transfusion, blood administration sets may be flushed with 0.9% sodium chloride to ensure that the patient receives all of the blood component.
-Only the minimum volume of 0.9% sodium chloride required to completely clear the IV line should be used, taking into consideration the individual circumstances of the patient (for example neonates, some paediatric patients or patients at risk of fluid overload or on fluid restrictions).
+Only the minimum volume of 0.9% sodium chloride required to completely clear the IV line should be used, taking into consideration the individual circumstances of the patient (for example, neonates, some paediatric patients or patients at risk of fluid overload or on fluid restrictions).

 For more details on specific aspects of blood component administration, consult the Guidelines for the Administration of Blood Components.